 Is your smile making you unhappy?
 Do you suffer from nagging oral discomfort that prevents you from living life to the fullest?
-Deer Creek Family Dental Care understands that missing teeth and tooth pain can ruin both your day and your smile.
+Deer Creek Family Dental understands that missing teeth and tooth pain can ruin both your day and your smile.
 Procedures like tooth-colored fillings, dental bonding, and root canal therapy can protect the root, but the tooth can only withstand so many repairs, so a dental crown may be the right option for some.

 Many might be thinking “what is a dental cap?”
 To inquire further about dental crowns, or to schedule an appointment for crowns near Overland Park, Kansas, call us at 913-345-2273!

 Unless you’ve had a crown placed before, you probably aren’t familiar with the different types of crowns available and may be thinking, “what is a crown?!”
 Crowns are teeth caps that can be made from several materials and are designed to protect damaged or weakened teeth.
 Your dentist may give you a list of options for making your dental crown, including: